ahicks92/fastnet/specification.md

 Heartbeat packet counts do not include any packets exchanged before the establishment of a connection.

+An implementation must not place any semantinc meaning on anything in the heartbeat beyond using it for rough packet loss estimation.

 ##The Echo Channel##

 Packet format: